-Open for Trelowarren Estate Guests only from 11am to 5pm. unfortunately dogs are not permitted in the gardens.
+Open for Trelowarren Estate Guests only, from 11am to 5pm.
+Dogs are not permitted in the gardens.

 These gardens, some 12 acres, were laid out in 1758 to complement the alterations and improvements made to the house at that time.
 Given that they were the last major alterations to the house, these gardens are being restored to the 18th century landscape plan which Dionysus Williams drew up, and which is now preserved at the County Record Office.

 Pleasure grounds were a transitional form of landscape design somewhere between the Classical and Romantic.
 At Trelowarren, they represent the embracing of the English Landscape Movement with direct influence from the work of Alexander Pope in Twickenham, and also Ralph Allen at Prior Park, in Bath.
 In design, they follow the attributes of Rococo gardens: smallness of scale, regular irregularity and architectural incident.
 These are the aims of the restoration.

 The hurricane of 1990

 The later Victorian gardens, which were planted over the original landscape, were blown down in the hurricane of 1990 and most work so far has been to re-establish tree planting in the original compartments.
 While initial excavations have proved the existence of the substantial terrace, the inner and outer "serpentines" (two paths which examine the beauty of different types of curve) and the foundations of some temple sites, much work, both archival and on the ground, remains to be done.